List of applications of stainless steel: Food and beverage

 Austenitic (300 series) stainless steel, particularly Types 304 and 316, is the material of choice for the food and beverage industry, though martensitic and ferritic (400 series) steels are also used.
 Stainless steels are advantageous because they do not affect the taste of the product, are easily cleaned and sterilized to prevent bacterial contamination of the food, and are durable.
 Within the food and beverage industry, stainless steel is extensively used in cookware, commercial food processing, commercial kitchens, brewing beer, winemaking, and meat processing.

+Stainless steel's superiority over plastic in preserving flavor is reportedly why McDonald's traditionally procures soft drink syrup for its soda fountains from The Coca-Cola Company in stainless steel tanks, rather than the bag-in-box technology preferred by most fast food restaurant chains.

 Acidic foods with high salt additions, such as tomato sauce, and highly salted condiments, such as soy sauce, may require higher-alloyed stainless steels such as 6% Mo superaustenitics to prevent pitting corrosion by chloride.

 Vehicles

 Automobiles

 The Allegheny Ludlum Corporation worked with Ford on various concept cars with stainless steel bodies from the 1930s through the 1970s to demonstrate the material's potential.
 The 1957 and 1958 Cadillac Eldorado Brougham had a stainless steel roof.
 In 1981 and 1982, the DMC DeLorean production automobile used Type 304 stainless steel body panels over a glass-reinforced plastic monocoque.
 Intercity buses made by Motor Coach Industries are partially made of stainless steel.
 The aft body panel of the Porsche Cayman model (2-door coupe hatchback) is made of stainless steel.
 Due to the Cayman's many curves and angles, it was discovered during early body prototyping that conventional steel could not be formed without cracking.
 Thus, Porsche was forced to use stainless steel.
+The body of the Tesla Cybertruck, which went into production in 2023, is composed of 300-series stainless steel.

 The largest use of stainless steel in cars is the exhaust line.
 Environment protection requirements aimed at reducing pollution and noise for the entirety of a car's lifespan led to the use of ferritic stainless steels (typically AISI409/409Cb in North America, EN1.4511 and 1.4512 in Europe).
 They are used for collector, tubing, muffler, catalytic converter, tailpipe.
 Heat-resisting grades EN1.4913 or 1.4923 are used in parts of turbochargers, while other heat-resisting grades are used for exhaust gas recirculation and for inlet and exhaust valves.
 In addition, common rail injection systems and their injectors rely on stainless steels.

 Stainless steel has proved to be the best choice for miscellaneous applications, such as stiffeners for windshield wiper blades, balls for seat belt operation device in case of accident, springs, fasteners, etc.

 Some automotive manufacturers use stainless steel as decorative highlights in their vehicles.